BRoy98/GodlyTorch/README.md

 **NEEDS ROOT !**

-Working
+Features
 ------------
-1. Knobs to control specific LED of flash as torch and control intensity thru knobs..
+1. Control specific LED of flash as torch for dual tone LED devices.
-2. Pretty simple utility...
-3. Nothing else..
-4. Will add QS control as well
+2. Control intensity for LED through knobs.
+3. Double tap knobs to toggle LED.
+4. Quick settings tiles for android N and up devices.
+3. More coming soon!

 Credits
 ----------